Hanging out in Kyoto

 A narrow path led us to a bigger garden with groves of plum and cherry trees.
 Another deep moat surrounds the remains of the Honmaru Palace.
 A stone bridge over the moat went inside the castle.

 I wanted to roam around a bit more on the grounds, so we didn’t go inside.
 We circled around the castle and reached the rear gate.
 The rear gate was huge, with thick wooden doors.

-Past the stone walls, we walked towards ruins up to a high lookout point.
+Past the stone walls, a staircase leads to a high lookout point.
 From here one can keep a good watch over the inside moat and the gardens.

 We roamed around in the garden for some time and then headed back to the bus stop for Kinkaku-ji.

 8.45am-5pm, last entry 4pm